 I sure hope you like bananas because this post has everything to do with that delicious fruit.
 Why?
 My banana trees are back at it and producing some of the largest bunches of bananas I’ve had in a while.
 When that happens I need to put my banana thinking cap on and come up with 5 or 6 banana recipes so I can make use of all that yummy home-grown produce.

 The problem is they all ripen at once, all 100+ of them!
 Yikes!
-So I give tons away to neighbors, freeze up slices for my smoothies and bake with the rest of them.
+So I give tons away to neighbors, freeze up slices for my smoothies, make banana breads of all different flavors like my Chocolate Swirl Banana Bread and bake up granolas and muffins with the rest of them.
 I definitely don’t want to waste them.
 Bananas off of our trees taste much more tropical than the ones you can purchase in the store so I want to use every last one before they go bad.
 Plus they’re so good for you!
 It’s like nature packaged a convenient snack that’s easy to carry with you and provides all sorts of vitamins and minerals to keep you healthy.

 I’ve been making this supremely moist banana bread for close to 50 years now and I don’t think I’ll ever get tired of it.
 I can even remember back to the first time I made it as a young girl in girl scouts.
 Everyone in my family asked for the recipe and they’ve been making it just as long as I have.
 It’s that easy and that delicious!